BIR-Accredited · Accounting Firm Philippines · Est. 2006

 Financial Reports & Management Accounts

-We prepare two categories of documents: statutory reports (audited financial statements required by the BIR and SEC, signed by a CPA partner) and management accounts (monthly P&L, balance sheet, and cash flow prepared for your decision-making).
-Most businesses only have one.
-They serve different purposes, and you need both.
+CPA-signed audited statements required by BIR and SEC, plus monthly P&L, balance sheet, and cash flow for your decisions.
+Most ₱10M+ businesses only have one.
+You need both.

 Who This Is For